peterkuma/picture-slider/README.md

 ----------

-A div element can be turned into a picture slider by creating an instance of the PictureSlider class, supplying the an array of entries describing the image source and an optional caption:
+A div element can be turned into a picture slider by creating an instance of the PictureSlider class, supplying an array of entries describing the image source and an optional caption:

 	<head>